Khadija-mahmoud/ai_art_plagiarism_post/Part_2_Controversies_and_Complaints.md

 **Sam Yang form SamDoesArt** has released a youtube video **([Why Artists are Fed Up with AI Art?](https://www.youtube.com/watch?v=5Viy3Cu3DLk&ab_channel=SamDoesArtsl)** explaining his concerns and point of view on this situation.
 He quoted “ AI art is leaking into the mainstream in the form of stable diffusion and Lensa, but there are serious ethical concerns with this unregulated tech.
 I'm NOT anti AI, in fact, I believe AI can be of immense benefit to us in the future.
 But the ethics of AI in its current state MUST be talked about".

+**The Issue**
+When AI generates art, it doesn't create content from nothing; it requires input for output.
+Machine learning companies, like Stability AI, profit from high-quality media, depending on AI trained on specific datasets.
+These datasets, such as the LAION-5B, contain billions of images and texts, including copyrighted materials and private data, often collected without owners' consent.
+This includes personal artworks, photographs, and even images of individuals and their environments.
+The use of such datasets in commercial products raises legal and ethical issues.
+While initially intended for research, these databases have been commercialized, leading to products like Dream Studio and Stable Diffusion.
+This practice circumvents the need for licensing fees for using images, effectively exploiting artists' work without credit or compensation, leveraging a legal loophole.
+This situation presents a complex challenge regarding the ownership and compensation of intellectual property in the age of AI-generated content.